minio/docs/source/administration/identity-access-management/ad-ldap-access-management.rst

 The parent user can further restrict those privileges while creating the access keys.
 Use either of the following methods to create a new access key:

-- Log into the :ref:`MinIO Console <minio-console>` using the AD/LDAP-managed user credentials.
-   In the :guilabel:`User` section, select :guilabel:`Access Keys` followed by :guilabel:`Create access keys +`.

-- Use the :mc:`mc admin user svcacct add` command to create the access keys.
+Use the :mc:`mc admin user svcacct add` command to create the access keys.
 Specify the user Distinguished Name as the username to which to associate the access keys.

 Mapping Policies to User DN